Sandy Spring Friends School: Sherwood Friends School

+Founding and early years

-The establishment of a Quaker school in the Sandy Spring community was first suggested by S. Brook Moore at a meeting for business of the Sandy Spring Friends Monthly Meeting in 1958.
+The establishment of a new Quaker school in the Sandy Spring community was first suggested by S. Brook Moore, a cabinetmaker, at a meeting for business of the Sandy Spring Friends Monthly Meeting in 1958.
 Although some were initially skeptical of the idea, the next day Brook received a $100 check and a group of concerned Friends formed a school committee shortly thereafter.
 Esther Scott followed by donating several acres of her family farm for the school and an adjacent Friends Center.
 Sam Legg, who had participated in the Minnesota Starvation Experiment while serving in the Civilian Public Service as a conscientious objector during World War II, was appointed the school's first headmaster in 1959.
-SSFS opened its doors in September 1961 with 77 students in Grades 10 and 11.
-Twelfth Grade was added a year later.
+The cornerstone of its first building was laid on July 10, 1960, and it was dedicated on November 20, 1960.
+SSFS opened its doors in September 1961 with 77 students in grades 10 and 11.
+A twelfth grade was added a year later.

 The school's first buildings were the Headmaster's home, named “Scott House” after Esther Scott, and a dormitory, named “Moore Hall” after Brook Moore, with room for 46 students.
 The dormitory building also held two faculty apartments and classrooms, plus the school's kitchen and dining room, library, laboratory and lockers on the lower level.
 The school quickly outgrew the original buildings, and over the next decade additional classrooms, an arts center, faculty housing, an infirmary and a second dormitory with expanded kitchen and dining facilities were constructed.

-In 1973, a 9th Grade program was added, with classes initially held in the nearby Sandy Spring Community House; the 9th Grade was brought onto the main campus in 1990.
-In 1980 SSFS expanded to include a middle school, and the lower school was added as a result of the 1993 merger with Friends Elementary School.
+In 1973, a 9th-grade program was added, with classes initially held in the nearby Sandy Spring Community House but later being brought onto the main campus in 1990.
+In 1980, SSFS expanded to include a middle school, and the lower school was added as a result of the 1993 merger with Friends Elementary School.
+Beginning in the 2016-2017 school year, the preschool program expanded to include three-year-olds, so that SSFS could serve students from age 3 through 12th grade.